abbycole/BioC5361_2019/Lab2/README.md

 R is a language you will want to get familiar with to improve your ability to understand, analyse, and visualize your data.

-To begin to get comforatble with R, we will begin by learning some basics using a package called swirl.
+To begin to get comfortable with R, we will begin by learning some basics using a package called swirl.

 Open RStudio and enter these commands in the console to get started.

 ## Install and load swirl
 ```
-install.packages("swirl)
+install.packages("swirl")
 ```
 With swirl installed in your package library, it's time to load it so we can use it.